daiphuongngo/World-Sales-Analysis-Hadoop-Hive-HDFS-Zeppelin-Spark-SQL-Scala-Tableau-PowerBI/README.md

 ![Q11](https://user-images.githubusercontent.com/70437668/139509063-26305d3c-b2cf-4dd5-8e89-7a8e6b3ffa65.png)

+Europe and Sub-Saharan Africa certainly dominated Sum of Total Profit, ranking 2nd and 1st, respectively.
+North America, Australia & Oceania in the other hand gained the lowest Sum of Total Profit.

-### 12. Using SQL select from the “Salesview” view – show the total profit as profit, the total revenue as revenue and the total cost as cost from “Salesview” group by region – The client wants to see this data in a line graph so as to see the correlation between cost ,revenue ,profit between regions.
+### 12. From the “Salesview” view, show the Total Profit as Profit, the Total Revenue as Revenue and the Total Cost as Cost from “Salesview” group by Region – The client wants to see this data in a Line chart in order to see the correlation between Cost, Revenue, Profit between Regions.
 ```
 %spark2.sql
 SELECT region, SUM(Total_Profit) AS Profit, SUM(total_revenue) AS Revenue, SUM(total_cost) AS Cost